Following Thursday night’s release of the 2023 NFL schedule, Pregame.com offers a first look at the slate for Week 1 to kickoff the 2023 NFL Season.

 Since the NFL schedule release on Thursday night, bettors have shown their support for the Lions, as the spread dipped to Detroit +6.5 (-120) in some spots, including notably at DraftKings.
 This enthusiasm for the Lions is also evident in the future's market, reflecting bettors' confidence in the team's prospects for the upcoming season.

-A New Day in Detroit: With a Win Total between 9.5 and 10 (let’s call it O/U 9.7 according to a 5-book consensus) this marks the first time in at least the last 30 years that the Lions have had one of the top 10 highest Win Totals entering the NFL season.
+A New Day in Detroit: With a Win Total between 9.5 and 10 (let’s call it O/U 9.7 according to a 5-book consensus) this marks the first time in at least the last 30 years that the Lions have had a top 10 highest NFL win total entering the season.
 The last time the Lions were expected to finish with an above .500 record was in 2015, when the market predicted a win total of just over 8 games in the then 16-game schedule.
 Moreover, the Lions enter the season as NFC North favorites, a position they haven't held in at least the last 20 years according to SportsOddsHistory.com.

 Carolina Panthers at Atlanta Falcons (-3) O/U 43.5